akirby23/botw-quiz/README.md

 - [time](https://docs.python.org/3/library/time.html): to delay functions/actions from being executed to prevent the user from being overloaded with information.
 - [sys](https://docs.python.org/3/library/sys.html): to allow for text to be printed slowly once the slow_print() function is called.
 For better readability & to emulate updates within the program.
 - [colorama](https://pypi.org/project/colorama/): to print coloured text to the terminal for aesthetic purposes and to enhance the visual feedback once questions are answered correctly/incorrectly.
+- [LucidChart](https://www.lucidchart.com/pages/): to create the flowchart.
+- [coolors](https://coolors.co/): to create the colour pallette for the README.

 ## Testing